fastai/course20/docs/deployment_azure_functions.md

 Run the following commands to setup your Azure Functions project on your development machine.

-1. Create a Function App project directory and start directory
+### Create a Function App project and start directory

 ```
 mkdir << Your projectname >>